MedRedha/CoronApp/README.md

 -   API deployed and operated by [Ainize](https://ainize.ai/laeyoung/wuhan-coronavirus-api)
 -   Data provided by [JHU CSSE](https://github.com/CSSEGISandData/COVID-19)

-## Contributing to gitmoji
+## Contributing to CoronApp

-Contributing to gitmoji is a piece of :cake:, read the [contributing guidelines](https://github.com/carloscuesta/gitmoji/blob/master/.github/CONTRIBUTING.md).
-You can discuss emojis using the [issues section](https://github.com/carloscuesta/gitmoji/issues/new).
-To add a new emoji to the list create an issue and send a pull request, see [how to send a pull request and add a gitmoji](https://github.com/carloscuesta/gitmoji/blob/master/.github/CONTRIBUTING.md#how-to-add-a-gitmoji).
+Contributing to CoronApp is a piece of :cake:, read the [contributing guidelines](https://github.com/MedRedha/CoronApp/blob/master/.github/CONTRIBUTING.md).
+You can discuss CoronApp using the [issues section](https://github.com/MedRedha/CoronApp/issues/new).
+To add a line create an issue and send a pull request, see [how to send a pull request](https://github.com/MedRedha/CoronApp/blob/master/.github/CONTRIBUTING.md).

 ## License

-The code is available under the [MIT](https://github.com/carloscuesta/gitmoji/blob/master/LICENSE) license.
+The code is available under the [MIT](https://github.com/MedRedha/CoronApp/blob/master/LICENSE) license.

 ###### [WuuD®](http://wuud.net/) - in code we trust -